-The public is encouraged to learn about the city budget and provide input to the City Council.
 The budget review and approval process typically includes a series of meetings, all of which are open to the public.
-This year's tentative schedule is:
+This year's schedule is:

 Other ways public input helps shape the budget include: